In Partnership With

 To celebrate Earth Day, we joined forces with The Sill

-for a fun get-together blending fashion, foliage and more!
-The event served as a dual breakfast (featuring sweet treats from Ancolie NYC) and a plant-potting class to get our industry attendees excited about bringing the outdoors in.
+for a fun get-together blending fashion, foliage, and more!
+The event served as a dual breakfast (featuring sweet treats from Ancolie NYC) and plant-potting class to get our industry attendees excited about bringing the outdoors in.
 As city dwellers and style mavens, it’s sometimes easy to forget to look up and remember to appreciate the unique, natural beauty that is all around us – which often, is a huge source of inspiration for creative industries like fashion and art.

 Today we’re sharing some beautiful moments from our morning (captured by Bridget Badore for The Style Line) and a follow-up interview with The Sill’s talented Director of Marketing Erin Marino.
 In our chat, we asked Erin how the shop plans to maintain sustainable and eco-friendly practices all year round, and along with this, Erin also shared some highlights from our class and insight as to what’s changed for this tiny yet budding (pun intended!) business.

 *THIS STORY WAS ORIGINALLY PUBLISHED IN APRIL 2016 AND REFLECTS UPDATED CHANGES TO THE INTRODUCTION